 MONTUS : Master On New Technologies Using Services

-Initiated and driven by Dominique Laffly, geographer, university professor and member of LRA laboratory (ENSA), MONTUS is one of six French projects selected among the 147 selected for than 874 candidatures.
-One million euros will be financed by the European Union in the framework of Erasmus + Capacity Building.
-This program funds « transnational partnerships between educational institutions and organizations, training and youth programs in order, promoting cooperation and development ».
-MONTUS funded for 3 years, gathered around the University of Toulouse 2 Jean Jaures, the National school of architecture (ENSA Toulouse), the International School of Information Processing Sciences (EISTI, Pau campus), University of Ferrara in Italy, university Brussels Vrije, Faculty of Engineering an Technology of Vietnam National University (Hanoi), the Hanoi Architectural University, the Nong Lam university of Ho Chi Minh City, the Asian Institute of Technology (AIT – Pathumthani, Thailand), the Walailak University (Nakhon Si Thammarat, Thailand) and two Cambodian institution in Phnom Penh: the Royal University of Fine Art and the Institute of Technology of Cambodia.
-Three associated partners join MONTUS: French Agency of Francophonie (AUF – Asia Pacific, Hanoi), Meteorological Environment Earth Observation (MEEO – Italy), Institute of Agriculture and Environment (IAE, Hanoi) and HUPI cloud computing society (France).
+Initiated by Professor Dominique Laffly, Geographer, and driven since 2021 by Professor Nathalie Hernandez, Computer Scientist, MONTUS is one of six French projects selected among the 147 selected for than 874 candidatures in 2019.
+One million euros are financed by the European Union in the framework of Erasmus + Capacity Building.
+Funded for 4 years (initially 3 and extended for 1 year), MONTUS gathered around the University of Toulouse Jean Jaurès (UT2J, France), the Toulouse National School of Architecture (ENSA Toulouse, France), the International School of Information Processing Sciences (CYU, Pau campus, France), the University of Ferrara in Italy, the Vrije Universiteit Brussel (VUB, Belgium) the Faculty of Engineering and Technology of Vietnam National University (VNU, Vietnam), the Hanoi Architectural University (HAU, Vietnam), Nong Lam University – Ho Chi Minh City (NLU, Vietnam), the university of Danang (UD, Vietnam) the Asian Institute of Technology (AIT – Pathumthani, Thailand), the Walailak University (Nakhon Si Thammarat, Thailand), the Royal University of Fine Arts (RUFA, Cambodia) and the Institute of Technology of Cambodia (ITC, Cambodia) and HUPI cloud computing society (France).
 In total it’s 60 permanent members who will work for MONTUS during three years with height workshops alternatively in Europe and in Asia.

 The ambition of MONTUS?
-Develop research on cloud computing/big data/artificial Intelligence in the environmental sciences and promote its education with the creation of a new specific master degree at the University of Engineering and Technologies in Hanoi, Vietnam
+To develop and implement training courses and pedagogical materials at the interface of cloud computing/big data/artificial Intelligence and environmental sciences and to promote its education in a new specific master degree at the University of Engineering and Technologies in Hanoi, Vietnam

-MONTUS came directly after TORUS Erasmus+ capacity building program with the ambition of to develop research on cloud computing in the environmental sciences and promote its education – creation of a dedicated master, Hanoi – in the countries of South East Asian partners.
+MONTUS came directly after TORUS Erasmus+ capacity building program with the ambition of to develop research on cloud computing in the environmental sciences and promote its education in the countries of South East Asian partners (in particular by the creation of a dedicated master in Hanoi).

 Beyond the capacity building in the field of research, our project has the merit to positioning our disciplines into a major issue of contemporary science, namely how to be able to respond to this new computing paradigm – yet already older than 20 years – without necessarily being prepared, move from a « traditional computing model-based world to mathematical research to find a pattern in the data » (Wikipedia).
-We are betting that this is a multidisciplinary and transdisciplinary ideally we will succeed.
+We support the idea that it is through a multidisciplinary and transdisciplinary approach that we will be able to take advantage of these technical solutions to address scientific and societal issues.
 Geography, geosciences and environmental sciences in general can not ignore it.
-There is urgency in the context of the evolution of computer technology and the ever-increasing volume of data in the context of threats against our climate and sustainable development of the planet, in the context of the need to reduce just as much as bridging the technology gap between north and south, in the context of universal free access to data (open data) – when these are funded by public funds – and free software (open source).
-At the option of the specializations of teams, MONTUS addresses the following environmental themes to develop on cloud computing: erosion, urban air pollution and Southeast Asia atmospheric pollution, melting permafrost that causes the accelerated release of soil organic carbon in the atmosphere, alert systems of environmental hazards such as forest fires, prospective modeling of socio-spatial practices and land use, web fountains as geoportail of geographical data.
+There is urgency in the context of threats against our climate and sustainable development of the planet, in the context of the need to reduce just as much as bridging the technology gap between north and south, in the context of universal free access to data (open data) – when these are funded by public funds – and free software (open source).
+MONTUS addresses the following environmental themes to develop on cloud computing: erosion, urban air pollution and Southeast Asia atmospheric pollution, melting permafrost that causes the accelerated release of soil organic carbon in the atmosphere, alert systems of environmental hazards such as forest fires, prospective modeling of socio-spatial practices and land use, web fountains as geoportail of geographical data.

 Tomorrow is today already, be prepared for, besides that we should anticipate future IT tools, there is much to bet that these new paradigms will open us many innovative scientific horizons at the heart of our problematics.
 Let us dare!